Ayob-ami/Co2-emissions-prediction/README.md

 ## Files in the Repository

-- `data_exploration.py`: Code for loading and exploring the dataset
-- `model_training.py`: Code for training and evaluating the regression model
-- `app.py`: Flask application for model deployment (if applicable)
+- `CO2_Emissions_Prediction.ipynb`: Jupyter notebook containing data exploration, preprocessing, and model training
 - `requirements.txt`: List of required Python packages
+- `README.md`: This file, containing project information
-- `data/FuelConsumption.csv`: Dataset used for the project
+- `FuelConsumption.csv`: Dataset used for the project (if you choose to include it)

 ## Future Improvements